University accommodation room offer terms and conditions

 Do not close oven doors whilst grilling or before the grill has adequately cooled down.

 2.3 Electrical/heating appliances and safety

 Portable fan heaters, electric fires, paraffin/oil heaters and gas appliances are strictly prohibited within the residences at any time.
 All portable electrical appliances supplied within the residences by the University are tested in accordance with the appropriate published guidelines.

 Residents are responsible for ensuring that any portable electric appliance that they choose to bring into, and or use within University accommodation is in a safe and fully operable condition.

 Students must ensure the item is clearly marked with the CE mark and the item has been PAT tested (this can be arranged by contacting your accommodation operations team and that all plugs are fused and equipment conforms to the appropriate British Standards.

-In the interests of health and safety the use of thirteen (13) amp socket adapter plugs are not permitted.
+In the interests of health and safety, the use of thirteen (13) amp socket adapter plugs is not permitted.
 If additional socket outlets are necessary, the use of purpose-manufactured, tough rubber/ PVC enclosed, fused trailing sockets conforming to the appropriate British Standards are permitted.

 The main lead to a trailing socket must be a recognised insulated and sheathed flexible cable.
 The use of rubber fabric covered cables is forbidden.

 In all cases, there should only be one appliance or one fused trailing socket connected to any mains wall socket in University residences.